Total talent management and Direct Sourcing Best practices

-Direct sourcing has become one of the most talked about recruitment strategies.
+Direct Sourcing has become one of the most talked about recruitment strategies.
 It is suited for the present era, when recruiters grapple with the twin-realities of talent scarcity and talent being highly specific about what they expect from a job.
 The benefits of direct sourcing are well-documented, so much so a discussion of the same might be seen as redundant.
-What companies now want to know are facets around successful direct sourcing adoption.
+What companies now want to know are facets around successful Direct Sourcing adoption and total talent management.

 1.Transform into an ‘employer of choice’ for talent